 Anthonysamy and other faculty mentors note that participation in the Undergraduate Research Scholars Program offers an invaluable opportunity for students to build knowledge and comfort in the lab, while also developing critical leadership and teamwork skills.

-“Regardless of the project, we are building skills that are transferrable to all types of research,” Anthonysamy explained.
+“Regardless of the project, we are building skills that are transferable to all types of research,” Anthonysamy explained.
 “Students are then able to apply what they learn to practical situations and expand their skillset to make them more competitive in future educational and career endeavors.”